Travel industry insiders name Laos among top destinations to watch in 2026

 Experts said 2026 is expected to mark a turning point for Laos, which has long been regarded as one of South-east Asia’s best kept secrets.
 Traversed by the Mekong River, the country is known for its mountainous landscapes, French colonial architecture, ancient Buddhist monasteries and tranquil way of life.

-“With increased regional access and quiet luxury hotels like Rosewood Luang Prabang elevating the standard, travellers can enjoy deeply spiritual and culturally rich experiences without the crowds elsewhere in the region,” said founder of Global Travel Moments Duncan Greenfield-Turk, as quoted by TravelPulse.
+“With increased regional access and quiet luxury hotels like Rosewood Luang Prabang elevating the standard, travellers can enjoy deeply spiritual and culturally rich experiences without the crowds elsewhere in the region,” said Global Travel Moments founder Duncan Greenfield-Turk, as quoted by TravelPulse.

 The latest recognition builds on a series of international awards and accolades Laos has received in recent years.